wuntusk/bitcoin-wireshark-dissector/README.md

 in the development tree has fixes for the basic messages but doesn't do much more than that.

 So I spent a couple days poking at the source of the 1.10.5 dissector and came up with this.
-It's not perfect, in fact it's not even good but it will do the job better than what's out there that I could find.
+It's not perfect, in fact it's not even good but it's better than what I could find.
 I started it as a plug-in but then just switched to replacing the built-in dissector.

 Additions over the existing dissector in 1.10.5: